Fourth day of the experiment.

 “Yes.”
 Incredibly, Dodolion was worth so much exp, that just riding him helped him level up faster.
 At least now his horse would stop complaining about not being marked.
 They would stay a few more days to train and then continue the journey west.

-Kia glanced at the creature, then decided the humiliation wasn’t worth the extra experience.
+Kia glanced at the creature, then decided the extra experience wasn’t worth the humiliation.

 Victor couldn’t help but examine her closely, having never seen the [Paladin] without her armor on.
 As expected, she was the very picture of an amazon, with the body of a professional athlete that would make Chocolatine, Charlene, and probably all the women he knew jealous.
 He didn’t notice any scar or blemish he would have expected from someone with her lifestyle, which he attributed to her healing spells.